• En

 Session 1: Indirect land use change (Format: 25 min pres + 10 min Q&A)

-• 10:00 – 10:35: Nelson Villoria (Kansas State University, USA): Export Competitiveness Effects of U.S. Ethanol Mandates: An Ex-Post Assessment
+• 10:00 – 10:35: Nelson Villoria (Kansas State University): Export Competitiveness Effects of U.S. Ethanol Mandates: An Ex-Post Assessment

 Thursday, 12 February: 11:10 – 11:40